Midwest Members Credit Union Sponsors 'Oiler of the Month'

 Don't miss our top stories and need-to-know news everyday in your inbox.

-March’s winner is Isabella Romero.
-Isabella is a Senior at EAWR and is involved with Spirit Club, Saturday Scholars, Big Sisters.
-Isabella has is a part of the Renaissance program for maintaining outstanding grades and attendance.
+January’s winner is Kathleen Tierney.
+Kathleen is a Senior at EAWR and is involved with Volleyball, Basketball, Track, Student Council, Big Sisters, Spirit Club, Rotary International Club and National Honor Society.

+Kathleen has achieved Gold Level Renaissance for maintaining a GPA of 4.0 or higher as well as an award for Top Oiler.
+Kathleen has also volunteered with 50+ hours of community service along with tutoring math on her off time.

+After graduation Kathleen plans to attend Illinois State University to major in Bilingual/Bicultural Elementary Education.

 More like this: